Incoming Freshmen Info

 WELCOME TO LIBERTY HIGH SCHOOL BANDS

-The 2018 Fall Marching Season starts with Band Camp: two weeks of full days (9 a.m. to 8 p.m.)
-August 13-17 (Mon-Fri) and August 20-25 (Mon-Sat) @ Liberty.
+The 2021 Fall Marching Season starts with Band Camp: two weeks of full days (9 a.m. to 8 p.m.)
+August 16-20 (Mon-Fri) and August 23-27 (Mon-Fri) @ Liberty.
 Following Band Camp, regular practices are held at Liberty HS Monday/Wednesdays, 6-9 p.m., Aug.
-27 – Oct.
-24 (except Labor Day).
+30 – Early Nov.
 It is critical that every student attends the full Band Camp and every practice.
 Additional practices might be added during the season.
 Transportation to/from practices is not provided.
 Carpooling is highly encouraged.
 Please discuss any conflicts with the Band Director.

-Marching season consists of four Saturday competitions, October 6th through the October 27th Championships at Autzen Stadium in Eugene.
-Each is a full-day event at a local/regional high school or stadium with one competition being an overnight trip at Grants Pass High School.
+Marching season consists of four Saturday competitions throughout October through the Championships at Autzen Stadium in Eugene.
+Each is a full-day event at a local/regional high school or stadium with two competitions being an overnight trip at Grants Pass High School and the Eugene Championships.
 Students are expected to participate in every competition.
 The band generally performs twice at each competition.
 Transportation is provided between Liberty and the competition.
 The fall season schedule is distributed at registration time in August.
 The schedule for each competition day is announced about one week before that competition.
 The time of the second performance is dependent on preliminary performance scores.
 Plan for long, fun days!

 There are two separate fees for the band participation: